sriharib128/Music_Encryption/README.md

 - Modify the `swara_freq.json` file to change the mapping of swaras to frequencies.
 - Update the `arohan_swara.json` file to include different ragas and their corresponding arohan sequences.
 - Customize the `two_three_four_five_comb.json` file to change the possible combinations of swaras for encryption.
-- Adjust the parameters in the `main.py` script, such as the plaintext, raga, sampling rate, and duration, to suit your needs.
+- Adjust the parameters in the `main.py` script, such as the plaintext, sampling rate, and duration, to suit your needs.

-## How to run

 ## Acknowledgements